learntheoreticalphysics/book/content/quantum-field-theory/chapter-1.md

 called the Principle of *Least* Action, although the action may not always be a minimum, so that alternate term can be misleading.
-It turns out (we will not show here as it is a rather involved derivation) that this means that the Lagrangian must satisfy the following partial differential equation:
+It turns out (we will not show here as it is a rather involved derivation) that this means that the Lagrangian must satisfy the following tensor partial differential equation:

 {% math() %}\frac{\partial \mathscr{L}}{\partial \phi} - \partial_\mu \left(\frac{\partial \mathscr{L}}{\partial (\partial_\mu \phi)}\right) = 0{% end %}

+> **Note:** It's okay to not understand what this equation means yet.
+We'll cover tensors in more detail shortly.

-This partial differential equation is called the **Euler-Lagrange Equation** for fields and always gives the correct PDE for the field.
+This partial differential equation (PDE) is called the **Euler-Lagrange Equation** for fields and always gives the correct PDE for the field.
 We refer to this PDE as the **equation of motion** of the field, as it describes how the field evolves through time and changes in space.